skoliver89/listen/README.md

 * Users can tether their Spotify account with their listen account
 * Users can send friends requests
 * Users can accept/deny friends requests
+* Users can view their own friends list
+* Users can remove friends from their own friends list
 * Users can create their profile
 * Users can edit their profile
 * Users can display a favorite song on their profile